-- This includes trainings so that stakeholders are aware and can internalise it. - > The CEGP updating procedure should also involve stakeholders to improve its content. - The process may include internal and external communication actions to disseminate the CEGP - It may include trainings to raise awareness and provide knowledge about its content, as well as participatory processes to review and update the content of the CEGP.
+- This includes trainings so that stakeholders are aware and can internalise it. - > The CEGP updating procedure should also involve stakeholders to improve its content. - The process may include internal and external communication actions to disseminate the CEGP. - It may include trainings to raise awareness and provide knowledge about its content, as well as participatory processes and / or deliberative stakeholder events to review and update the content of the CEGP.